Joshi Kausei

 Joshi Kausei (女子かう生) (Note: The title translates to "High School Girls".
 Normally written as 女子高生, the character 高 is written in historical kana orthography as かう.) is a Japanese comedy manga series by Ken Wakai.
 It has been serialized via Futabasha's digital publication Web Comic Action since 2013 and has been collected in nine tankōbon volumes.
-It is a "silent" manga with no dialogue.
 The manga is published digitally in North America by Crunchyroll.
 An anime television series adaptation by Seven aired from April 6 to June 22, 2019.

+Premise

+The series is a "silent" work without any dialogue that follows three high school girls as they cause and experience comedic and suggestive situations.